3opsdev/node-red-dashboard-2-queryparam-auth/README.md

-# Node-RED Dashboard with Query Param Auth
+# Node-RED Dashboard which injects query params in client data object

 ## Configuration
-Enter the dashboard with queryParam ?identifier=x
-The x value will be injected in the _client.
+Enter the dashboard with queryParams ?param1=value&param2=value2 The query params will be injected in _client.queryParams